sejnub/ha-prometheus-stack/test/README.md

    }
    ```

-**Note:** The `options.json` file is automatically created with default values when you first run `build-test.sh`.
+**Note:** The `options.json` file is automatically created with default values when you first run `build.sh`.
 Your changes to this file will be preserved between test runs, and the file is properly gitignored to keep your credentials safe.

 ### 2.3.
 Basic Testing Workflow